Fire and rescue services

 More information:

-Violence due to civil unrest is a high risk.
-Public protests and events can turn violent.
-Events such as elections and other significant key dates can lead to sporadic violence.
-Avoid large gatherings in the lead up to, during and in the aftermath of key dates in your location.
+Significant events and key dates can lead to sporadic violence.
+Avoid large gatherings in the lead-up to, during and in the aftermath of key dates in your location.
+You should comply with any additional checks or security measures requested by the authorities, which may be introduced at short notice.

 To avoid violence and protect yourself during periods of unrest: